Luis Fernando López (race walker)

-Luis Fernando López Erazo (born 3 June 1979 in San Juan de Pasto, Nariño) is a Colombian race walker.
+Luis Fernando López Erazo (born 3 June 1979) is a Colombian race walker.

 López was introduced to athletics by his father, who was also a competitive race walker.
 His uncle, Marcelino Pastrana, was a former Colombian national champion at the 800 m, and later became his coach.

 When he won the gold medal at the 2011 World Championships, it was the first athletics world championship medal to be won by a Colombian.
 He was declared the silver medalist in a photo finish at the 2017 Pan American Race Walking Cup 50 kilometers race walk, walking the same time as winner Claudio Villanueva, his personal best 3:51:35.